 - 1/2 pound chiles, halved

 In a jar or glass container, add chile halves.

 In a small pot, add vinegar and bring to a boil over high heat.
 Once boiling, remove from heat.

 Using a funnel, carefully pour the vinegar over the chile halves in the glass container until all the chiles are covered.
-(Depending on the size of the container, you may need to top off with additional unheated vinegar.)

 With so many varieties of peppers available, it can be confusing which are mouth-burning spicy and which just have a nice kick.
 A pepper's heat is rated by the Scoville scale which measures the units of heat in each type of chile.
 Bell peppers, for example, are a 0 on the Scoville scale while habanero is one of the spiciest, reaching between 100,000 and 350,000 spice units.
 If you are looking for something more in the middle, jalapeno, serrano, or cayenne (listed in ascending order) will provide heat without causing any tears.